Mastering Technical SEO Audits: A Comprehensive Guide for Marketing Professionals

 • An e-commerce site, for example, can use schema markup to display product prices, availability, and customer reviews directly in search results.

 Ensuring that your structured data is implemented correctly is crucial for it to be effective.
 Incorrect or invalid structured data can be ignored by search engines, negating its benefits.
+It's best to use JSON-LD as the preferred format for implementing schema markup.

 • Use Google's Rich Results Test to validate your structured data and identify any errors.